pacoispaco/paulcohen.se/content/blog/recording-birds-with-a-camera-or-mobile.md

-One drawback of using the Røde microphone with a mobile phones, is that it is a bit cumbersome to have the microphone plugged in to the mobile phone and the phone in my pocket ready to be able to quickly record something.
+One drawback of using the Røde microphone with a mobile phones, is that it is a bit cumbersome to have the microphone plugged in to the mobile phone and the phone in my pocket, ready to be able to quickly record something.
 Also the mobile touch screen interface requires a number of steps in order to start a recording.
-I also need to unlock the screen, select the camera or the sound recording app installed and then start it.
-Also, sticking the phone in a pocket with the wind jammer on the microphone isticking out, makes me look like I'm walking around with a baby raccoon in my pocket.
+I need to unlock the screen, select the camera app or the sound recording app installed and then start it.
+Also, sticking the phone in a pocket with the wind jammer on the microphone sticking out, makes me look like I'm walking around with a baby raccoon in my pocket.

 A possible next step up could be to invest in one of the Sennheiser microphones